GURUFOCUS.COM » STOCK LIST » Consumer Cyclical » Restaurants » Cheesecake Factory Inc (STU:CF2) » Definitions » E10

 26901 Malibu Hills Road, Calabasas Hills, CA, USA, 91301

-Cheesecake Factory owns and operates restaurants in the United States and Canada under brands that include The Cheesecake Factory, North Italia, and a collection within the Fox Restaurants Concepts subsidiary.
+Cheesecake Factory Inc owns and operates restaurants in the United States and Canada under brands that include The Cheesecake Factory, North Italia, and a collection within the Fox Restaurants Concepts subsidiary.
 The company's international presence, in the Middle East and Mexico, is through licensing agreements with third parties.
 The company also has a bakery division that produces cheesecakes and other baked products for sale in its restaurants, international licensees, and third-party bakery customers.
 The company has four operating business segments: The Cheesecake Factory restaurants, North Italia, other FRC, and Flower Child.
 Majority of the company's revenue comes from The Cheesecake Factory restaurants segment.

-Cheesecake Factory (STU:CF2) Headlines
+Cheesecake Factory Headlines

 No Headlines